apache/pekko-grpc/interop-tests/README.md

-# Akka gRPC Interop tests
+# Apache Pekko gRPC Interop tests

 This project contains `grpc-interop-testing` tests and other tests that require code generation.

 The project layout is roughly as follows:

 * `src/main/*`: code shared between this subproject and the `00-interop-tests` scripted tests
-* `src/main/*/io/grpc/testing/integration2`: infrastructure taken from grpc-java, but generalized to also allow invoking the Akka gRPC implementation
+* `src/main/*/io/grpc/testing/integration2`: infrastructure taken from grpc-java, but generalized to also allow invoking the Apache Pekko gRPC implementation
 * `src/*/*/akka/grpc/interop`: `grpc-interop-testing` tests
-* `src/test/scala/akka/grpc/scaladsl` other tests that require code generation
+* `src/test/scala/org/apache/pekko/grpc/scaladsl` other tests that require code generation

 ## grpc-interop-testing tests